jamieqianhui/jamieqianhui.github.io/_posts/2022-03-06-Exponential-Smoothing-in-R.markdown

 * TOC
 {:toc}

 Well, to honor the learning process, I will **not** be sharing the completed codes in R on how I finished the assignment.
 Instead, I will be sharing on the key concepts and logic flow on what I learnt, how I approach the assignment and eventually derived at the solution.
+A huge part of the content written about the ES model concept will be based on the course's lecture.

 ## Using Exponential Smoothing Model to determine temperature change (time series data)